alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Everything has been compiled, moslty in favor of execution speed and to make it feel more of a compact tool.

-To compile the vfl files, open a Houdini shell and go to the vfl files location and use the Houdini vcc compiler provided.
+To compile the .vfl files, open a Houdini shell and go to the vfl files location and use the Houdini vcc compiler provided.
 Type `vcc -h` to get help.

 So, with time I may get to those, other wise help your self.